kcsaba12/GoPar/README.md

 ## Description

 This project is originally designed for the BCI discipline of the Cybathlon 2020 competition by the Ebrainers.
-The code can be used for leading different types of paradigms.
+The code can be used for leading different types of paradigms and save the proper labels with the EEG signals.

 ## Installation